Is copyright free music a good choice for small business marketing videos?

 Trying to avoid their channels compromised by copyright violations, many YouTube video makers are looking to use background music that isn’t tracked by the Content ID system and, thus, won’t trigger the copyright claims.

 Is “copyright free” music really copyright free?

 As a matter of fact, “copyright-free” is a misnomer, because regardless of how the music is distributed and licensed, the creator retains his or her copyright on the material until it expires (usually many years after either the author death or the date of publication).
-Furthermore, many legal system expressly forbid the authors to surrender the rights automatically conferred by law.
+Furthermore, many legal systems expressly forbid the authors to surrender the rights automatically.

-In today’s YouTube lingo, “copyright free” usually refers to freely downloadable music that isn’t tracked by YouTube’s Content ID system, either directly or via a technology partner like AdRev.
+In today’s YouTube lingo, “copyright free” usually refers to a freely downloadable piece of music that isn’t tracked by YouTube’s Content ID system, either directly or via a technology partner like AdRev.

-In turn, that means that any YouTuber can use these music tracks in their videos without getting copyright claims (at least in theory).
+In theory, that means that any YouTuber can use these music tracks in their videos without getting any copyright claims.

-Is it safe to use “copyright free” music in corporate marketing videos?
+Is it safe to use “copyright free” music in promotional business videos?

-Generally speaking, for any business related video projects you should treat “copyright free” music as any other free music, that is, with caution.
-See the infographic in this post or read Is It Safe to Use Free Music in Corporate Marketing Videos? for more details.
+For any business related video projects you should treat “copyright free” music as any other free music, that is, with extreme caution.
+See the infographic in this post or read Is It Safe to Use Free Music in Corporate Marketing Videos?